 Just to let you know: This article contains an affiliate link.
-Purchasing via this link won't cost you any more, but we'll make a small commission for referring you.
+Purchasing via this link won’t cost you any more, but we’ll make a small commission for referring you.
 Also, a brief disclaimer: The information in this article is given as a guide only.
 We are not legal professionals and nothing we publish should be taken as a substitute for legal advice from a qualified expert.
+We used AI to assist in writing this article.
+Get 10 human optimised, AI assisted blog article posts for £350 with our AI assisted Blog Writing service.

 What is GDPR?

-How to become GDPR compliant
+How to make your business website GDPR compliant

 Making sure your business and website is GDPR compliant is a process that requires a thorough understanding of the regulation and its requirements.
 Here are some key steps you can take to become GDPR compliant: